JelleKUL/jellekul.github.io/publications/scene-cleanup.md

 ## Introduction

 **Structure**
-- Context: the need for hole infilling
+- Context: the need for hole filling
+	- After scans we need clean structural models for further processing
+	- For remodeling and renovations, we also need a textural representation
 - Current SOA solutions
 	- Full workflows
 		- Object detection and inpainting based on 2d image
+			- focussed on removing elements against walls, not in the middle of the room
+		- generate an sdf
+			- no textural reconstruction
-	- Geometry prediction
+	- Geometry completion
-		- Scancomplete Geometry + semantics
+		- ScanComplete Geometry + semantics
 		- Texture inpainting
+	- Scene Segmentation
+		- instance segmentation
+	- Texture Inpainting
+- The key shortcomings
+	- requires images for 2d inpainting
+	- the inpainting either happens in 3d using voxels or vertex colours, resulting in a low resolution, or in 2d from a projected view, difficult due to occlusions
+- Our solution
+	- use a state of the art object detection and segmentation
+	- keep the detected segmented instances to also create uv maps of the remaining environment
+	- perform the texture inpainting on the partial mesh hole using the surrounding faces as reference
+	- use it on the uv plane to eliminate the need for extra images and prevent occlusions covering the important texture parts

 ## Background and Related Work

 **Structure**
 - Object detection
 - Hole filling
 - Semantic unwrapping
 - Texture reconstruction

 ### Object detection